Report a street cleaning issue

 Graffiti and fly-posting

-Graffiti is the destruction or damage of property by painting, writing, soiling, marking or other defacement.
+Graffiti is the destruction or damage of property by painting, writing, soiling and marking.

 The removal of graffiti is the responsibility of the owner of the property.
-If it's a Housing Association or Northern Ireland Housing Executive property, please contact the local housing office to arrange removal.
+If it's a Housing Association or Northern Ireland Housing Executive property, please contact your local housing office to arrange removal.